kiwiozy/NCC/docs/README.md

-# 📚 Nexus Core Clinic - Documentation Index
+# 📚 WalkEasy Nexus - Documentation Index

 **Complete documentation for all systems and integrations**